RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ## Hardware

 For the [RC2014 Pro](https://z80kits.com/shop/rc2014-pro/) no additional hardware is required.
-It is recommended to use a modern Compact Flash card of 1GB (or greater, up to 128GByte) to allow unrestricted storage of multiple CP/M drives.
+It is recommended to use a modern Compact Flash card of 1GB (or greater, up to 128GByte) or a SD to CF Adapter Module to allow unrestricted storage of multiple CP/M drives.

-For the RC2014 SIO Build, in addition to the [RC2014 Pro](https://z80kits.com/shop/rc2014-pro/) which contains the CPU and SIO Serial modules, just the IDE Hard Drive Module is necessary.
+For the RC2014 IDE Module builds, in addition to the [RC2014 Pro](https://z80kits.com/shop/rc2014-pro/) which contains the CPU and SIO Serial modules, just the IDE Hard Drive Module is necessary.

 1. [IDE Hard Drive Module](https://rc2014.co.uk/modules/ide-hard-drive-module/).